 Teaching & Research

-Megan Kaminski is a Poet and Professor of Environmental Studies at the University of Kansas who creates transformative learning experiences through interdisciplinary courses that weave together ecology, writing, and community-engaged practice.
+Megan Kaminski is Poet and Professor of Environmental Studies at the University of Kansas who creates transformative learning experiences through interdisciplinary courses that weave together ecology, writing, and community-engaged practice.
 Her innovative pedagogy empowers students to connect personal experience with ecological knowledge to develop writing and leadership capacities, as well as lasting commitments to land and community.
-Through service-learning partnerships, community workshops, and mentorship programs, she bridges academic scholarship with grassroots activism, helping students translate classroom learning into meaningful community impact and healing-centered environmental work to build impactful careers and meaningful lives.
+Through service-learning partnerships, community workshops, and mentorship programs, she bridges academic scholarship with grassroots activism, helping students translate classroom learning into community and healing-centered environmental work to build impactful careers and meaningful lives.

-Research Interests
+Research & Teaching Interests

-• Poetry & Poetics
+• Poetry & Literary Nonfiction

 • Queer Ecologies